Tennis ace Boris Becker recalls prison loneliness, friends

 Still, Becker said he “it could have been much worse.”

-After retiring from professional tennis in 1999, the six-time Grand Slam champion worked as a coach and television pundit while also engaging in a wide range of investments and celebrity poker games.
+After retiring from professional tennis in 1999, the six-time Grand Slam champion worked as a coach, television pundit, investor and celebrity poker player.

-Now he hopes to turn a new page and avoid the mistakes he made in the past — many of which he blamed on laziness and bad financial advice received from others.
+Now he hopes to turn a new page and avoid the mistakes he made in the past — many of which he blamed on laziness and bad financial advice received from others that led to his 2017 bankruptcy.

-“For years I made mistakes, I had false friends,” he said.
-“I think this time in prison brought me back.”
+“It’s up to me to keep going down that path and stay true to myself,” he said.
+“I believe prison was good for me.”

+Becker said he and partner Lilian De Carvalho Monteiro likely won’t stay in Germany, where privacy is hard to maintain.
+Instead, he suggested Miami or Dubai might become his next home.

-Becker’s time outside the limelight likely won’t last long.
-Organizers of the annual Berlinale said Tuesday that next year’s film festival will feature the premiere of an as-yet untitled documentary about Becker by Oscar-winning director Alex Gibney.
+But the former world No. 1’s time outside the limelight probably won’t last long.

+Organizers of the annual Berlinale said Tuesday that next year’s film festival will feature the premiere of an as-yet untitled documentary about Becker by Oscar-winning director Alex Gibney, with a red carpet appearance by the protagonist likely.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.